tadamaen/DSA3101-Group-Project-Group-3/README.md

 #### How to run our files
 Our project is structured around multiple business questions (see Project Content below), with the code divided into 10 distinct sections, each addressing a specific question.
 You can find these code files in the [src](https://github.com/tadamaen/DSA3101-Group-Project-Group-3/tree/main/src) folder, where they are available for download and execution.

+You can also run our src files with Docker.
+1. Ensure that you have Docker installed.
+2. Run the following commands:
+   `docker build -t image-name .`
+   `docker run image-name`

 For a detailed breakdown, including coding decisions, function explanations, data descriptions, and analyses, please refer to our thoroughly documented Google Colab notebooks, available in the [Notebooks](https://github.com/tadamaen/DSA3101-Group-Project-Group-3/tree/main/Notebooks) folder.

 #### Project Content 📒